Democratic centralism: China

-The Leninist practice of democratic centralism has been introduced during the Republic of China era to the Kuomintang in 1923.
+The Leninist practice of democratic centralism was introduced during the Republic of China era to the Kuomintang in 1923.
 It was allied with the Chinese Communist Party during the Warlord Era and received support from the Soviet Union.
 The organizational structures of the Kuomintang would remain in place until the democratization on Taiwan in the 1990s and would serve as a structural basis of several Taiwanese political parties such as the Democratic Progressive Party.

-Democratic centralism is also stated in Article 3 of the present Constitution of the People's Republic of China: Article 3.
+Since 1945, the Chinese Communist Party's constitution has defined the party's view of democratic centralism.
+Democratic centralism is also stated in Article 3 of the current constitution of the People's Republic of China:

+Article 3.
 The state organs of the People's Republic of China apply the principle of democratic centralism.
 The National People's Congress and the local people's congresses at different levels are instituted through democratic election.
 They are responsible to the people and subject to their supervision.
-All administrative, judicial and procuratorial organs of the state are created by the people's congresses to which they are responsible and under whose supervision they operate.
-The division of functions and powers between the central and local state organs is guided by the principle of giving full play to the initiative and enthusiasm of the local authorities under the unified leadership of the central authorities.
+All administrative, judicial, and procuratorial organs of the state are created by the people's congresses to which they are responsible and under whose supervision they operate.
+The division of functions and powers between the central and local state organs is guided by the principle of giving full play to the initiative and enthusiasm of the local authorities under the unified leadership of the central authorities.The 1981 Resolution on Certain Questions in the History of Our Party since the Founding of the People's Republic of China notes the importance of democratic centralism, stating that "the minority is subordinate to the majority, the individual to the organization, the lower to the higher level and the entire membership to the Central Committee" and that "the style of work of a political party in power is a matter that determines its very existence."

-This idea is translated into the supremacy of the National People's Congress, which represents China's citizens and exercises legislative authority on their behalf.
-Other powers, including the power to appoint the head of state and head of government, are also vested in this body.